blackferncreations/germankeycut/intellectual-context.md

 That interpretation remains subject to revision as the manuscript develops.

-The operational boundaries of GermanKeyCut are defined separately in [boundaries.md](./boundaries.md).
+The operational boundaries of the German market positioning work presented through GermanKeyCut are defined separately in [boundaries.md](./boundaries.md).

 ---

 ## Relationship to GermanKeyCut

-GermanKeyCut is not a commercialized version of the manuscript.
+The GermanKeyCut system is not a commercialized version of the manuscript.

-The manuscript is not a long-form sales document for GermanKeyCut.
+The manuscript is not a long-form sales document for the GermanKeyCut website or for the services of Black Fern Creations LLC.

 The relationship is narrower: